corbin1988/marketing/README.md

 5. **Regulatory Challenges:** Regulatory changes, such as those related to loot boxes or online privacy, can affect the gaming industry.

+## Marketing Strategy

+In this section, you take the things you've learned from your market research and use them to define your target audience, set measurable goals that align with your findings, and develop a budget for those goals.

+### Define Your Target Audience

+This is where you compile all of your market research to define:

+(Note: there will be more specifics about this in the market research section)

+- **Who** your competitors and target market (customers) are.
+- **Where** you will reach your target market.
+- **How** you will reach that target market.

+### Set measurable goals

+Once you understand how you want to reach your target market you will begin to define measurable goals for your advertising efforts.
+For example, let's say your target audiance uses Facebook a good goal could be: Purchase [x] amount of Facebook ads, specific to [y] demographic, in [z] region, over [period of time].

+### Develop a budget

+After you have specific goals you give the amount of money you want to spend on each goal.